 The Three Acres

-Brewery co-founders Jamie, Chester and Peter became best friends when they were eight years old.
+Brewery co-founders Jamie, Chester and Peter have been close friends since primary school.
 An inseparable trio, their days were mostly spent outside, riding bikes and playing cricket – all in the ‘Three Acres’.
 They still do, with a few evenings at the pub thrown in for good measure.

 Growing up in the Sussex countryside, surrounded by farmland, the boys gained a great respect for the outdoors, good beer and the British country pub.

 Having developed a keen interest in brewing both traditional and modern styles of real ale, the three of them decided to establish Three Acre Brewery in late 2018 and are proud to provide a range of quality beers showcasing the very best of Sussex brewing.

 The Blackboys is a 14th Century Sussex Inn - and the nearest pub to the Three Acres.
 We had been to the annual Blackboys Beer Festival every year of our lives, so no pressure launching there!
 We spent most of the day pacing circles in the Brewery and making their way through the odd anti-stress pint.

 The next day, we met some old friends and family and tried Three Acre from a bar for the first time.
 To cut a long story short - the Three Acre Best and Session Pale were the first barrels at the festival to go empty.
 All gone by the end of Day Two...

 We specialise in cask beer - and believe that there's nothing better than a pint of Three Acre pulled from a pub tap!

 Our cask beers can be found on reputable pub taps across the South East of England, with our available range of cask beers changing regularly depending on season.